 Martine Razanadraibe is responsible for coordinating the program’s urban homestays.
 She has lived in Ivandry for more than 35 years and is the wife of the former president of Fokontany of Ivandry.
 A retired social worker, Martine still works on a voluntary basis with the Ministry of Health and the Red Cross Society on health-related issues involving mothers and children, such as vaccination and HIV/AIDS awareness and prevention.

 Lucie Razafindramiadana, Rural Homestay Coordinator

 Lucie Razafindramiadana coordinates the program’s rural homestays.
-A native of Andasibe, Lucie teaches English at CEG, a public college located there.
+A native of Andasibe, Lucie holds a General Certificate in English Language and has taught English at CEG, a public college located there.
 She is also an environmental tour guide and a member of Mitsinjo, a local NGO involved in rural development and local environmental and conservation activities.

 Other lecturers for this program include:

 Professor Bernadin Victor Rabarijaona

 Bernadin Victor Rabarijaona teaches Malagasy social and cultural anthropology with respect to traditional medicine.
 Bernadin is a senior lecturer and researcher at the Facultés des Lettres et des Sciences Humaines, Département des Lettres et Langues Malgache, at the University of Antananarivo, where he was responsible for setting up the department’s anthropology laboratory.
 He has been a consultant to the SIT National Identity and Social Change program since 1992 and serves as an ISP advisor to SIT Study Abroad students.
 His publications include,“Pole d’excellence: Contes, mythes et traditions populaires Ile Maurice” (2006),“Guide Gallimard” (2006),“Madagascar rubrique” (2007), and “Religion traditionnelle” (2008).